Qareen

-A qareen (قرين qarīn, literally meaning: 'constant companion') is a spiritual double of a human, either part of the human himself or a complementary creature in a parallel realm.
+A qareen (قرين) is a spiritual double of a human, either part of the human themself or a complementary creature in a parallel realm.

 The qareen belongs to the jinn in regards to its ghostly nature, yet distinct from jinn.
 Although the qareen can be either a devil or an angel, they are more often associated with malevolent spirits tempting into sin.

 The idea of a spiritual double accompanying humans might be a remnant of older Near Eastern beliefs, such as the Egypt kꜣ which in turn resembles the Babylonian idea of an undefined personal deity accompanying a person.

 The Qareen as an accompanying spirit should not be confused with the Qarinah, a female "childbed demon" in Middle Eastern traditions.

 Qareen in Islam

 Quran

 In the Quran, the concept of a Qareen is absent.
 The term, meaning "companion" appears a few times, but without any demonic associations.
 Hans Alexander Winkler noted that the Quranic reference to a Qareen refers to an earthly companion like a friend, who influences a Muslim to leave the Islamic community.
 Even the "satan" mentioned in 43:36 refers to a human tempter (shaytan al ins), not a spiritual entity.
 It is only in the hadith that spiritual company is clearly associated with the term Qareen.
 Here, it refers to either a demon or angel.
 Only in later folklore is a Qareen considered a spiritual doppelganger of an individual human.

 The term Qareen is mentioned in the following Quran verses without necessarily referring to any type of spiritual creature: